Skip to main content

 string

 The id of the beneficiary owner for the account.
-DEPRECATED.

 object (CustomData)